kgisl/cs8251/notes/unit5.md

 Now let’s examine this program.
 - `cfPtr` is a pointer to a FILE structure.
 A C program administers each file with a separate FILE structure.
 - Each open file must have a separately declared pointer of type FILE that’s used to refer to the file.
-The file named  **"clients.dat"** —to be used by the program and establishes a “line of communication” with the file.
+The file name — **"clients.dat"** — will be used by the program and establishes a “line of communication” with the file.
 The file pointer **cfPtr** is assigned a pointer to the FILE structure for the file opened with **fopen**.
-Function fopen takes two arguments: a **filename** (which can include path information leading to the file’s location) and a **file open mode**.
+- Function fopen takes two arguments: a **filename** (which can include path information leading to the file’s location) and a **file open mode**.

-The file open mode "w" indicates that the file is to be opened for writing.
+	- The file open mode "w" indicates that the file is to be opened for writing.
 If a file does not exist and it’s opened for writing, **fopen** creates the file.
-If an existing file is opened for writing, the contents of the file are discarded without warning.
+	- If an existing file is opened for writing, the contents of the file are discarded without warning.
 In the program, the if statement is used to determine whether the file pointer cfPtr is NULL (i.e., the file is not opened).
 If it’s NULL, the program prints an error message and terminates.
 Otherwise, the program processes the input and writes it to the file.

 The program prompts the user to enter the various fields for each record or to enter end-of-file when data entry is complete.
 Figure 11.3 lists the key combinations for entering **end-of-file** (**`EOF`**) for various computer systems.